Earn academic credit while gaining real-world skills with local non-profits and international organizations.

 - Internships must be approved by the program director/associate and academic advisor

 - You are expected to perform 45 hours of acceptable work for each unit of academic credit.

-- Grades given for internship courses are as follows: S/P, C, D, and E. Grades are assigned by the academic advisor or another LAS faculty member based on performance evaluation of each intern submitted by his or her supervisor.
+- Grades given for internship courses are as follows: S/P, C, D, and E. Grades are assigned by the academic advisor or another CLAS faculty member based on performance evaluation of each intern submitted by his or her supervisor.

 - Internships should include diversity of assignments that draw upon the skills you have been acquiring at the University of Arizona.
 Menial and repetitive tasks should not comprise the bulk of your assignments.

 - At the end of the internship experience, you'll be asked to complete a simple evaluation form about experiences and whether you'd recommend the internship to a friend.

 - You'll also submit a brief reflective essay narrative report (2-3 pages) highlighting the contributions the internship experience has provided for your academic and career goals.

 After you've identified an internship opportunity, you should: